david-cako/scrobble-shelf/README.md

 scrobble-shelf {LAST FM USERNAME} {output dir (i.e., /var/www/scrobble-shelf)} [--period 6months]
 ```

-Note that you will need to run the above as a cron job if you wish to have scrobble shelf automatically update.
+Note that you will need to add the above as a cron job if you wish to have scrobble shelf automatically update.

 #### Local artwork files: